ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/09-Security/02-Introspection.md

 :::

-Hot Chocolate comes with a default implementation of the `IHttpRequestInterceptor` interface which we can use and override the `OnCreateAsync` method to enrich the request.
-In our concrete example we already have done this and you will find the `CustomHttpRequestInterceptor` in the `Transport` directory.
+Hot Chocolate comes with a default implementation of the `IHttpRequestInterceptor` interface called the `DefaultHttpRequestInterceptor`.
+When inheriting from the default implementation, we just need to override the `OnCreateAsync` method to enrich a GraphQL request.
+In our concrete example, we already have done this.
+You will find the `CustomHttpRequestInterceptor` in the `Transport` directory, which enriches the GraphQL request with information about the signed-in user.

-We want to add after enriching the request with the currently signed in user a small if statement that allows for introspection if we have a user.
+So, to mark a request as being allowed to execute introspection fields, we need to check if the current user is authenticated and then mark the request as being allowed to execute introspection.

 ```csharp
 if (context.User.Identities.Any(t => t.IsAuthenticated))